sinfallas/telegram-notify-zabbix/README.md

 ## Telegram

-A Telegram BOT is a special account in which can be possible use HTTP API to send messages, images ecc... to users that are connected to the BOT.
+A Telegram BOT is a special account in which can be possible use HTTP API to send messages, images ecc. to users that are connected to the BOT.
 First of all, you have to create a Telegram BOT, from a normal Telegram account.
 So, you have to be already registered to Telegram.

 From Telegram search the contact BotFather, press Start and the send message `/start`